 3 press boxes including a radio broadcasting booth

 Colorado Timing System

 Five lane, 25 yard indoor pool

 Sporting Events Held in Farmington

 National High School Finals Rodeo

 2002, 2003, 2008, 2009

-Pinon Hills is a multi-tee, public golf course that has received national recognition such as:
+Pinon Hills is a multi-tee, municipal golf course that has received national recognition such as: